 Deposits that are not protected

-How are protected deposits repaid?
+How are deposits repaid?

 The repayment of transaction account deposits will be given priority, so that you receive the funds you need for your daily activities as quickly as possible.

-For example, while principal and interest combined for a $95,000 investment that earns $7,000 in interest is $102,000, the protection provided by the AMF is $100,000.
+For example, if you hold a $95,000 investment with a single institution and it earns $7,000 in interest for a total of $102,000, the protection provided by the AMF will be $100,000.

-Another example: If you make three eligible $50,000 deposits with three different authorized deposit institutions, each deposit, or a total of $150,000, will be protected.
+- If you make three eligible $50,000 deposits with three different authorized deposit institutions, each deposit, or a total of $150,000, will be protected.

-Amalgamation of two authorized institutions
+Amalgamation of several authorized institutions